Anubhx/Property-Management-Platform-using-React-Native-and-Expo/README.md

-# React Native AirBnB Clone with Clerk
+# React Native Property Management Platform with Clerk

-This project is a clone of AirBnB, developed using React Native and powered by Expo.
+This project is a Property Management Platform, developed using React Native and powered by Expo.
 It features robust user authentication managed by Clerk, providing a secure and streamlined user experience.

 ## Features